Who's next? Putin critics worry as Russia clampdown spreads

 Behind such moves they see the influence of the "siloviki", Putin's former colleagues in the security services who are winning out as the influence of relative liberals wanes.

-Guriev, a 41-year-old economist and government adviser, appears to have come under scrutiny after criticising Putin and making the cardinal sin of donating a small cash sum to Navalny.
+Guriev, a 41-year-old economist and government adviser, appears to have come under scrutiny after criticizing Putin and making the cardinal sin of donating a small cash sum to Navalny.

 NEW KHODORKOVSKY TRIAL?